oofsauce/ascii-trace/README.md

-# ascii-march
+# ascii-engine
-ASCII ray marcher written in Rust
+ASCII engine written in Rust

+This particular branch runs single-threaded ray tracing to produce the results.